 - Weather information

-The Federal Highways Administration (FHWA), an organization you'll get to know better in an upcoming lesson, hosts a 511 Travel Information Telephone Services website which shows the locations in the U.S. which provide 511 telephone services.
+The Federal Highways Administration (FHWA) hosts a 511 Travel Information Telephone Services website which shows the locations in the U.S. which provide 511 telephone services.
 As you can see from this site, most states in the U.S. operate a 511 information service.
 If you click on any location with 511 telephone services, you'll be given more information about the 511 services of that state/location.
 You'll notice that there is a “backdoor” number you can use to call 511 in a state even if you are not in that state.
 The information provided also gives the link to the corresponding 511 website if there is one.

 Explore the Pennsylvania 511 website (Doug Tomlinson's group is responsible for this site) and the 511 telephone service for Pennsylvania (dial 511 if you're in Pennsylvania or 1-877-511-PENN if you're not) and investigate the information which is available to you through IVR.
 Submit an M.S.
 Word document (no more than 500 words in length) to Assignment 1-5 in Canvas which addresses the following questions.